teiniker/teiniker-lectures-securedesign/web-applications/datastores/Servlet-Search/README.txt

 Servlet: Search
 -------------------------------------------------------------------------------

 How to access the Web application from a browser?
 -------------------------------------------------------------------------------

 URL: http://lab.se.org:8080/Servlet-Search/

-How to access the Web application from cURL?l
+How to access the Web application from cURL?
 -------------------------------------------------------------------------------

 $ curl -i -X GET "http://localhost:8080/Servlet-Search/controller?username=bart&action=Search"